-- 2. Click on the blue OK button when finished and the Plan has been created - 3.
-Open the plan and begin the planning process by clicking on the blue Open button next to the new plan - Note that users are free to have as many plans as desired within a the Patient Model and each Plan will specify which portion of the Course Prescriptions it is attempting to implement
+- 2. Note that the Base Plan option is used to specify whether an empty plan should be created or if the new plan should be pre-filled using the selected Plan Template (details on Plan Templates can be found here) - 3.
+Click on the blue OK button when finished and the Plan has been created - 3.
+Open the plan and begin the planning process by clicking on the blue Open button next to the new plan - 1.
+Note that users are free to have as many plans as desired within a the Patient Model and each Plan will specify which portion of the Course Prescriptions it is attempting to implement